pieterclaerhout/export-komoot/README.md

 ./export-komoot --email "<email>" --password "<password>" --userid "<user_id>" --to "<destination_path>" --fulldownload
 ```

-This will download all tours, even if they already existing in the target location.
+This will download all tours, even if they already exist in the target location.

-## Running an incremental export (the defaut)
+## Running an incremental export (the default)

 To only download the tours which aren't downloaded yet or those that were updated, you can run it like this: